 If you’re using a lot of hot water in the shower, putting a lot of demand on your water heater, one solution is to take shorter showers.
 That’s not the only solution, though.
 You can shower for the same length of time and still use a lot less water by installing a low-flow showerhead with the WaterSense label.

 If you’re dealing with a time-of-use policy from your utility company, you should do your best to avoid using electricity during peak hours.
 Plan to run your dishwasher or wash and dry clothes, for instance, during off-peak hours so you won’t be charged as much.

-Another step some people should consider taking to reduce their electric bill is switching electricity suppliers.
-For some people, this is not an option, but if you live in one of the 18 states that have deregulated electricity, you can choose a different supplier.
+If you live in one of the 18 states that have deregulated electricity, you can choose a different supplier.
 Many people, even in deregulated states, get their electricity supplied by their regional utility company, but they don’t have to.
 Maybe your utility company isn’t offering the best rate for electricity.